JuliaTrustworthyAI/LaplaceRedux.jl/docs/src/index.md

 ### Regression

-A complete worked example for a regression model can be found in the[docs](https://www.paltmeyer.com/LaplaceRedux.jl/dev/tutorials/regression/).
+A complete worked example for a regression model can be found in the [docs](https://www.paltmeyer.com/LaplaceRedux.jl/dev/tutorials/regression/).
 Here we jump straight to Laplace Approximation and take the pre-trained model `nn` as given.
 Then LA can be implemented as follows, where we specify the model `likelihood` and supply pre-determined values for the prior precision `λ` and the observational noise `σ`.
 The plot show the fitted values overlayed with a 95% confidence interval.
 As expected, predictive uncertainty quickly increases in areas that are not populated by any training data.

 ``` julia
 la = Laplace(nn; likelihood=:regression, λ=λ, σ=σtrue)